TannuShree119/Maven-Market-Sales-Dashboard/README.md

 This dashboard provides a comprehensive overview of sales performance for Maven Market, highlighting total profit, profit margin, return rates, and other key metrics.
 The interactive elements allow users to explore data by region and compare current transactions against monthly goals.

+Even tho this visualization contains only one slide, it can be perfect for a small scale business looking into broadning it's horizons with the help of some insights.

 ## Features:

 1. Total Transactions by City: A map visualizing transaction volumes across different cities in North America.